sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 ## Adding listing search schemas

-Sharetribe Web Template defines several search filters in listing public data, and two of them are `category` and `equipped-with`.
+Sharetribe Web Template defines several search filters in listing public data, and two of them are `category` and `accessories`.
 A category is something that is selected from a dropdown of options, so the schema type should be `enum`.
-A listing can have multiple `equipped-with` attributes that are also selected from a set of options and stored in an array, so the schema type should be `multi-enum`.
+A listing can have multiple `accessories` attributes that are also selected from a set of options and stored in an array, so the schema type should be `multi-enum`.